In Lambeth and across the country, the NHS is working with partners to develop and deliver a neighbourhood health and care service.

 Where are we now?

-We are in the early stages of developing a neighbourhood health service in Lambeth.
+We are in the early stages of developing a neighbourhood health and care service in Lambeth.
 Over the coming months, we’ll be sharing updates, gathering feedback, and working with residents to refine our plans.

 Your input is important and we will publicise opportunities for you to be involved.